 - Follow the word and spirit of Heffel's internal rules, policies and procedures and lead by setting a positive example.

-- Create an atmosphere supportive of Heffel’s internal rules, policies and procedures, and to encouraging Employees and Clients to ask questions about our rules, policies and procedures.
+- Create an atmosphere supportive of Heffel's internal rules, policies and procedures, and to encourage Employees and Clients to ask questions about our rules, policies and procedures.

 - Make sure that Employees are aware of, trained on and understand Heffel's internal rules, policies and procedures.

 All Employees must follow the basic obligations under Heffel's Code of Business Conduct, Ethics and Practices, together with Heffel's Corporate Constitutional Values, our published Terms and Conditions of Business and a number of our corporate policies and learn the details of the internal rules, policies and procedures that apply to the Employee's specific areas of responsibility.
 Each Employee should have a basic understanding of the issues covered by each policy and a detailed understanding of the policies that relate to the Employee's position.
 Employees are encouraged to ask questions about the meaning or interpretation of these documents and to engage our Clients to explain and share their understanding of these documents so that clear understanding is achieved.

 Heffel has translated our Heffel's Code of Business Conduct, Ethics and Practices, together with Heffel's Corporate Constitutional Values and our published Terms and Conditions of Business into French.
 If any variation of understanding or conflict occurs in the translated text, then the spirit and intent as expressed in the English language text will prevail.